voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--webui--director"></a>`bareos::webui::director`

-Configures an director to use with the webui.
+Configures a Director to use with the WebUI.

 #### Parameters